mamorenoc2/ST0244/README.md

     openjdk version "1.8.0_222"
     ```

-* The Python files were tested with
+* Python files were tested with

     ```bash
     $ python --version